ssnau/letsrock/README.md

 ## Can I add something to the built-in webpack config?

-Sure thing.
+Not recommended.
+However, you can still make it.
 Edit your `.rcrc` file like following:

 ```
 {